 To discount the future cash flows to reflect the time value of money, the Actuary computes the yield curve as the risk-free rate plus an illiquidity premium, as described above.
 The Actuary then discounts the expected future cash flows, based on the calculated curve.
 The Actuary used the published Canadian Institute of Actuaries (CIA) IFRS 17 Reference Curves, as the source of the yield curve in the discounting calculation.
-The annual effective discount rate used in the valuation of the FARM in these financial statements was 6.66% (2022: varied from 5.3%-5.4% depending on the province).
+The annual effective discount rate used in the valuation of the FARM in these financial statements varied from 4.07% to 4.18% depending on the province (2023: 6.66%).
 There were no variations between provinces in 2023.

-For the years ended October 31, 2023 and 2022 (in thousands of Canadian dollars)
+For the year ended October 31, 2024 (in thousands of Canadian dollars)